 Net income of Fresenius SE & Co.
-KGaA in the fiscal year 2016 was €576 million (previous year €404 million).
-The increase in net income mainly results from higher income from participations and transfers of profits.
+KGaA in the fiscal year 2017 was €548 million (previous year €576 million).
+The decrease in net income mainly results from higher cost of interest in relation to the financing of the acquisition of IDCSalud Holding S.L.U.
+(Quirónsalud).

 All the following companies have profit and loss transfer agreements with Fresenius SE & Co.
 KGaA: Fresenius Kabi AG, Fresenius ProServe GmbH, Fresenius Biotech Beteiligungs GmbH, Fresenius Versicherungsvermittlungs GmbH and Hyginus Publisher GmbH.

-Fresenius ProServe GmbH contributed with earnings of €405 million (previous year €328 million) to the net income from participations.
+Fresenius ProServe GmbH contributed with earnings of €415 million (previous year €405 million) to the net income from participations.
 The higher earnings result from higher operative earnings of Helios affiliated companies as well as from newly concluded profit and loss transfer agreements within the Helios Group.

-The profit and loss transfer agreement with Fresenius Kabi AG yielded earnings of €219 million (previous year €132 million).
-The increase mainly results from higher dividend income from Kabi affiliated companies.
+The profit and loss transfer agreement with Fresenius Kabi AG yielded earnings of €212 million (previous year €219 million).
+Dividend income from Kabi affiliated companies increased in comparison to previous year.
+This increase was overcompensated by expenses for the development of the Biosimilars business acquired from Merck in 2017.

-Other significant income from participations came from a €76 million Fresenius Medical Care AG & Co.
-KGaA dividend (previous year €74 million).
+Other significant income from participations came from a €91 million Fresenius Medical Care AG & Co.
+KGaA dividend (previous year €76 million).

 In addition to earnings from dividends and from profit and loss transfer agreements, Fresenius SE & Co.
-KGaA receives €58 million of income from rents and from providing personnel services (previous year €52 million).
-Other operating income includes €142 million (previous year €237 million) of foreign currency gains while €144 million (previous year €238 million) of foreign currency losses are included in other operating expenses.
+KGaA receives €58 million of income from rents and from providing personnel services (previous year €58 million).
+Other operating income includes €116 million (previous year €142 million) of foreign currency gains while €110 million (previous year €144 million) of foreign currency losses are included in other operating expenses.